Common Database Mistakes and How to Avoid Them

 - Use Composite Indexes Wisely: If your queries often filter by multiple columns, consider creating composite indexes to improve performance.

 - Monitor Index Usage: Regularly review your indexes to ensure they’re being used effectively.
-Remove unused or redundant indexes to reduce overhead.
+Remove unused or redundant indexes to optimize performance.

 2. Ignoring Data Normalization